Vizzuality/vizzuality/content/projects/drafts/neptis-geoweb.md

 modules:
 	- 	text_left:
-			title: "Create a Map"
+			title: "Mix and Match Maps"
 			description: "At the heart of the tool is an interactive map where you can mix and match all kinds of layers about economic, social and environmental issues, from planned infrastructure development to protected areas and prime agricultural lands.
-With the analysis tool you can draw custom polygons and look at the different land classifications within your area of interest."
+We finished it with little details, like being able to change the transparency of each layer or automatically zooming to an area when certain local-scale layers are selected, to ensure a great experience."
 			image:

 	- 	text_right:
-			title: "and tell the world"
+			title: "Intelligent Information Architecture"
- 			description: "With all this open data released and so many different viewpoints looking at the data, we wanted to make sure there was a way for people to share the stories they find.
-In just a few clicks you can create a data-rich user story to share with the world in the User Stories section."
+ 			description: "The data are displayed in a number of different ways, taking inspiration from the various concerns people would relate to.
+On the map, the data layers are arranged in an intuitive order and revealed progressively, so it's easy to find the information you need.
+People also feel a strong connection to certain places or certain themes, so we added Profiles and Topics pages to provide different hooks into the same data."
 			image:

 	- 	map:
 			title: "Take a look"